 What we are now!

-The Ferndale Repertory Theatre is the oldest and largest of the North Coast's resident community theatres.
+The Ferndale Repertory Theatre is the oldest and largest of the North Coast’s resident community theatres, having its beginning as Ferndale Little Theater in 1972.
 It is located in the small Victorian Village of Ferndale, in the historic Hart Theatre building, built in 1920.

-FRT produces 6 main stage shows a year, plus a Teen Show and special events such as Earl Thomas, Readers' Theatre and Musical Reviews.
-Local organizations use the theatre for fundraising events such as the Ferndale Museum's Tipple Movies, showcasing the fascinating history of the Eel River Valley.
-With a professional staff, a cadre of multi-talented volunteers, and a dedicated Board of Directors, Ferndale Repertory Theatre is an active part of the Humboldt area art scene.
+FRT produces 6 main stage shows a year, plus special music and film events.
+With a dedicated Board of Directors and a cadre of multi-talented volunteers, Ferndale Repertory Theatre is an active part of the Humboldt area art scene.

 History of the Ferndale Repertory Theatre